evelan-de/sanity-plugin-translate/docs/BlockContentProcessing.md

 The block content processing follows these main steps:

+1. **Detection**:
-1. **Detection**: Identify arrays that contain Sanity block content
+   - Identify arrays that contain Sanity block content using `isBlockContent()`
+   - Distinguish between regular arrays and Portable Text block content arrays
+   - Detect nested block content within objects

-2. **Complexity Analysis**: Determine if blocks need HTML-based translation
+2. **Complexity Analysis**:
+   - Analyze blocks using `shouldUseHtmlForBlock()` to determine translation approach
+   - Check for marks, markDefs, and multiple children that require HTML-based translation
+   - Identify simple blocks that can be translated as plain text

+3. **Extraction**:
+   - **HTML Approach**: Convert complex blocks to HTML using `convertBlockToHtml()` with tag preservation
-3. **Extraction**: Extract text from spans within each block (or convert to HTML for complex blocks)
+   - **Text Approach**: Extract text directly from simple blocks' spans
+   - Preserve original structure, keys, and formatting information

-4. **Context Enhancement**: For header blocks, find and attach context from subsequent normal blocks
+4. **Context Enhancement**:
+   - For header blocks (h1-h6), find context from subsequent normal blocks using `findContextForHeaderBlock()`
+   - Store context in the global `blockContentMap` for improved translation quality
+   - Apply context rules based on header level and proximity

-5. **Mapping**: Create a mapping between unique keys and block locations
+5. **Mapping**:
+   - Generate unique keys for each block using UUID or path-based approaches
+   - Create detailed mapping in `blockContentMap` with:
+     - Original block reference
+     - Block location (path)
+     - Block type and style
+     - HTML flag for complex blocks
+     - Context for header blocks
+     - Original keys for restoration

+6. **Translation**:
+   - **HTML Translation**: Send HTML to DeepL with `tag_handling=html` parameter
-6. **Translation**: Send extracted text (or HTML) for translation
+   - **Context-Based Translation**: Send header text with context for better quality
-7. **Application**: Apply translations back to the original structure (parsing HTML back to blocks if needed)
+   - **Batch Translation**: Group translations for efficiency
+   - Preserve formatting, spaces, and capitalization

+7. **Application**:
+   - **HTML Parsing**: For complex blocks, parse translated HTML back to block structure using `parseHtmlToBlockStructure()`
+   - **Direct Replacement**: For simple blocks, apply translations directly to spans
+   - **Structure Restoration**: Reconstruct blocks with original keys, styles, and markDefs
+   - **Mark Preservation**: Ensure all formatting (bold, italic, links) is preserved

 ### Detailed Flow